About Greywolf Up to Index

 I'm a Christian of Baptist leanings, while my wife, Wendy, is a Pentecostal.
 We get along just fine, for the most part. ;)

-Most of my family, otherwise, is well scattered over the United States, and I did a bit of moving around while growing up (mostly in the Midwest).
+Most of my extended family is well scattered over the United States, and I did a bit of moving around while growing up (mostly in the Midwest).

 More on Hobbies:

-For a while, I edited a fanzine called Pawprints Fanzine, a journal of "critter" artwork and stories, published by my friend, Conrad "Lynx" Wong.
+For a while, I edited a fanzine called Pawprints Fanzine, a journal of anthropomorphic animal artwork and stories, published by my friend, Conrad "Lynx" Wong.
 After issue #12, we wrapped it up; online art and story archives have largely taken care of the niche that "Pawprints Fanzine" was trying to fill.
-Lynx runs an online MUCK that I sometimes visit, SinaiMUCK, where he and May "Rowan" Wasserman run various online role-playing adventures.
+Lynx runs an online MUCK that I sometimes visit, SinaiMUCK, where he and May "Rowan" Wasserman, among others, run various online role-playing adventures, sometimes using variations on the "Savage Worlds" rules.

 Advanced HeroQuest holds a special place in my heart, too.
 It's not the first game system I ever ran (as that honor belongs to the monstrosity that is Champions 4th Edition) but it's one that has "aged well" due to its simplicity and flexibility.